TheGaf/GafBrain/README.md

 DONE

-If you followed steps, system is working.
+If you followed steps correctly, the system is working.